DevelopmentArc/react-indepth/life_cycle/update/using_should_component_update.md

  By adding logic checks in `shouldComponentUpdate()` at **A** we can prevent all its children from re-rendering.
 This can improve general performance significantly.
 But keep in mind, if you prevent **A** from passing props down to the children you may prevent required renders from occurring.

+## Jump ahead with `forceUpdate()`
+ Like `componentWillReceiveProps()`, we can skip `shouldComponentUpdate()` by calling `forceUpdate()` in the Component.
+This sets a flag on the Component when it gets added to the dirty queue.
+When flagged, `shouldComponentUpdate()` is ignored.
+Because we are forcing an update we are stating something has changed and the Component *must* re-render.

+ Since `forceUpdate()` is a brute force method, it should always be used with caution and careful consideration.
+You can easily get into an endless render loop if you keep triggering `forceUpdate` over and over.
+Troubleshooting infinite render loops can be very tricky.
+So, when reaching for `forceUpdate` keep all this in mind.

 ***Next Up:*** [Tapping into `componentWillUpdate()`](tapping_into_componentwillupdate.md)

 ---